mark-nicholson/python-editline/README.md

    - potentially create a subclass which is a readline drop-in-replacement.

 ##### Nice-To-Haves:
-   - leverage the libedit tokenizer to do more indepth parsing
+   - leverage the libedit tokenizer (or asp) to do more indepth parsing

 ## Platforms